hm-choi/FedHEAT/FedHEAT_normal_dataset/README.md

 - `cifar100`
 - `tinyimagenet`

-For example, the following command runs the evaluation on CIFAR-100: \
+For example, the following command runs the evaluation on CIFAR-100: \\
-**CIFAR-100, FedHEAT in encrypted version:**
+1. CIFAR-100, FedHEAT in encrypted version
 ~~~bash
 CUDA_VISIBLE_DEVICES=0 python3 \
 	federated_train.py \